NcFab/bitcoin-educational-content/courses/btc204/en.md

 In this section, we'll look together at the main transaction models encountered in chain analysis, and for each model, I'll give you the likely interpretation of this structure, as well as a concrete example.

-### Single shipment (or single payment)
+### Single transaction (or single payment)

-Let's start with a very common pattern, since it's the one that emerges on most bitcoin payments.
-The simple payment model is characterized by the consumption of one or more UTXOs as inputs and the production of 2 UTXOs as outputs.
+Let's start with a very common pattern, as it's the one that appears in most Bitcoin payments.
+The simple payment model is characterized by the consumption of one or more UTXOs as inputs and the production of two UTXOs as outputs.
 This model therefore looks like this:

 ![BTC204](assets/fr/033.webp)

 When we spot this transaction structure on the blockchain, we can already draw an interpretation.
-As its name suggests, this model indicates that we are in the presence of a sending or payment transaction.
-The user has consumed his own UTXO in inputs to satisfy in outputs a payment UTXO and an exchange UTXO (money returned to the same user).
+As its name suggests, this model indicates that we are in the presence of a single transaction or payment.
+The user has consumed his own UTXO in inputs to satisfy in outputs a payment UTXO and a change UTXO (money returned to the same user).

-We therefore know that the observed user is probably no longer in possession of one of the two output UTXOs (the payment UTXO), but is still in possession of the other UTXO (the exchange UTXO).
+We therefore know that the observed user is probably no longer in possession of one of the two output UTXOs (the payment UTXO), but is still in possession of the other UTXO (the change UTXO).

 For the moment, we can't specify which output represents which UTXO, as this is not the purpose of the pattern study.
 We'll get there by relying on the heuristics we'll study in the following sections.
 At this stage, our objective is limited to identifying the nature of the transaction in question, which in this case is a simple send.